nanocosmos/docs/docs/webrtc/nanostream_webrtc_api.md

 <a name="RtcUser+enableStats"></a>

 ### enableStats([enable], [interval])
-Enables to receive webrtc stats in a given time interval.
+Enables to receive WebRTC stats in a given time interval.
+Parameters in braces "[ ]" are optional.

 **Kind**: instance method of [<code>RtcUser</code>](#RtcUser)
 **Emits**: [<code>ReceivedWebRTCStats</code>](#RtcUser+event_ReceivedWebRTCStats)